Volume 70, Issue 6

 Patient and Family Relations.
 As our service recovery experts, this team provides an opportunity for the patient and family to communicate concerns and identifies opportunities for improvement.
 They provide service recovery and resolution for the family when possible.

-All of us at GHS can make a difference.
+All of us at Prisma Health can make a difference.
 That “difference” is often demonstrated in the little things we do.
 It may be a smile in the elevator, a warm tone of voice over the phone, or connecting with a patient or family member in the pharmacy that can make a meaningful difference.

 In the words of John Wooden, little things make big things happen.